ISSTA 2024

 3. Upload the Artifact: Use Zenodo or a similar service to acquire a DOI for your artifact.
 This step ensures that your artifact is accessible and can be properly cited.

-4. Submit Through HotCRP: Provide the DOI and additional information about your artifact, including the paper abstract and the included preprint, using HotCRP (link available soon).
+4. Submit Through HotCRP: Provide the DOI and additional information about your artifact, including the paper abstract and the included preprint, using HotCRP (https://issta24ae.hotcrp.com/).

 The Artifact Evaluation Process